 What should I do to prepare for a field trip?

-To prepare for your field trip, please review the Museum Etiquette rules with your students and the Chaperone Sheet with your parent volunteers.
+To prepare for your field trip, please review the museum etiquette rules with your students and the chaperone role with your parent volunteers.

-Also, please divide your students into groups with chaperones before their visit.
-Chaperones should be in charge of groups of 5-10 students (we require 1 chaperone for every 10 students) and will need to help students move through the museum, follow museum rules, and complete museum activities.
-It is essential that students stay in their supervised groups for their safety, the safety of the artifacts, and the safety of all other museum patrons.
+Please divide your students into groups with chaperones before their visit.
+Chaperones should be in charge of groups of 5-10 students (we require 1 chaperone for every 10 students) and will need to stay with their student group, help students navigate the galleries, and complete Museum activities.
+We ask that teachers and chaperones help encourage students to follow museum rules.
+It is essential that students stay in their supervised groups for their safety, the safety of the artifacts, and the safety of all other Museum patrons.

 Is there a place for us to eat lunch?

 The Museum is located next to Julia Davis Park, which offers plenty of seating and space for groups to eat lunch.
-The Museum’s outdoor Pioneer Village Pavilion is also an option for school groups to utilize (dependent on availability).
+The Museum’s outdoor Pioneer Village Pavilion is also an option for school groups to utilize.
+Please let the Museum staff know at least 2 weeks in advance if you are interested in using the space.

 What does the day of the field trip look like?

-Museum educators will greet you at the front and start your field trip.
-For self-guided groups, a museum staff member will give a quick orientation and group greeting before sending your students in their assigned groups with chaperones to explore.
+Museum educators will greet you at the front of the building and start your field trip.
+For self-guided groups, a museum staff member will give a brief welcome and orientation before sending your students in their assigned groups with chaperones to explore.

 What can students bring with them to the Idaho State Museum?

 Students may only bring a notebook and a pencil in the Museum with them.
-No pens or markers are allowed to protect our exhibits.
+No pens or markers are allowed, in order to protect our exhibits.
 No backpacks, food, drinks (including water bottles), or gum are allowed in the museum.
 Please note, we do not have a place to store students’ belongings.
 Please leave them on the bus or at school.
+The Museum offers 2 rolling bins.
+We cannot guarantee they will hold all your students’ belongings, so we encourage students to leave items on the bus or at school.

 More questions?